lukeogg/ubuntu-dev/readme.md

 ## Creation
+Edit the `terraform.tfvars` file and adjust owner and instance_type values.

 To install apply the terraform files.
 This will generate a key pair and create the machine.

 ``` shell